yangjasp/optimall/README.md

 streamline the process of optimum sample allocation, specifically under an adaptive, multi-wave approach.
 Its main functions allow users to:

-  - Define, split, and merge strata based on values or percentiles of other variables.
+  - Define, split, and merge strata based on values or quantiles of other variables.

   - Calculate the optimum number of samples to allocate to each stratum in a given study in order to minimize the variance of an estimate of interest.

+  - Select specific ids to sample based on a stratified sampling design.

   - Optimally allocate a fixed number of samples to an ancillary sampling wave based on results from a prior wave.

-  - Select specific ids to sample based on a stratified sampling design.

 When used together, these functions can automate most of the sampling workflow.